egumasa/engagement-annotation-project/docs/1_Clause/MAIN.md

 > But the following should be two main clauses, because the second element have an explicit subject:
 >
 > - [[I went to see the movie]`MAIN`]`T-UNIT` [[and I got home late yesterday]`MAIN`]`T-UNIT`
+>
+> Similarly, the following examples are cases of single `MAIN` clause:
+> - He keeps trying, but not succeeding.
+>
+> => there is no explicit subject for "succeeding" and keeps is also a common verb for both trying and suceeding.
+> -

 In the following example the verb 'left' and 'went' are treated within a same clause because the second verb does not have explicit subject.